An algorithm for finding square root modulo p: Proposed Algorithm

-In Tonelli-Shanks algorithm the idea is to maintain, after each iteration, $R,\alpha $ and $t$ such that $R^2\equiv \alpha t\pmod p$. $\alpha$ doesn't change after each iteration (since it's the quadratic residue whose root we're attempting to find), but $r$ and $t$ are updated.
+In Tonelli-Shanks algorithm the idea is to maintain, after each iteration, $R,\alpha $ and $t$ such that $R^2\equiv \alpha t\pmod p$. $\alpha$ doesn't change after each iteration (since it's the quadratic residue whose root we're attempting to find), but $R$ and $t$ are updated.
 The heart of the algorithm lies in the fact that the order of $t$ is strictly decreasing over iterations, so eventually it will have the order of $1$.
 Only the element $1 \pmod p$ is order $1$.
 Once $t \equiv 1\pmod p$, then we've found $R^2 \equiv \alpha \pmod p$, where $R$ is our solution.
-Please note in best case scenario , order of $t$ decreases quickly and becomes 1, however in worst case scenario order will decrease by 1 in each iteration.
+Please note in best case scenario , order of $t$ decreases quickly and becomes $1$, however in worst case scenario order will decrease by $1$ in each iteration.
 In each iteration one needs to find $i$ such that $t^{2^i}\equiv 1$ this is done by squaring $t$ till required $i$ is found.
 This finding of $i$ at each iteration makes the Tonelli-Shanks algorithm's average run time, for certain non-residues , little worse than the proposed method.
 This difference can easily be felt for large values of $r$.\\ Please note that number of times outer `While loop' is executed depends on the value of $\beta$.
 The execution time depend upon how fast order of $t$ decrease to 1.
 This is not only dependent on value of $\alpha$ but also on value of $\beta$. \comment{ But even if order of t decreases 1 at a time maximum number of times `While loop' executes is (r-1) .} \textbf{However it traverses the search tree bottom-up as is clear from the nested loop coloured in green , inside the outer `While loop'}.
 Hence if chosen $\beta$ is such that number of times outer `While loop' is executed is around $r-1$ , the nested loop inside adds to run time by $ \mathcal{O}{(r^2)}$.\\ \comment{ \\So basically, in every iteration of outer 'While loop', Tonelli-Shanks algorithm, is adjusting estimate ( initial estimate $= \alpha^{d+1/2}$) by scaling it with $\beta^{2^jd}$ where j is linear function of r and order of t.
 But once iteration is completed as it has revised value of t , it has to calculate the order of t so that it can calculate the value of new estimate $\beta^{2^jd}$ by which old estimate needs to be scaled.\\ \\This loop inside the while loop can be executed maximum of r-1 times in one iteration .
 Hence in worst case this nested loop itself adds to $\mathcal{O}{(r^2)} $ run-time.} \textbf{This is what we mean, by saying, Tonelli-shanks climbs the search tree and traverses the search tree bottom up.
-It needs to go up the tree ( with current value of t) to the node where the $t^{2^i}\equiv 1$ , so that it can estimate the value of $\beta^{2^jd } $ by which current estimate needs to be further scaled up.} If you don't have to climb the tree , means you have already reached the estimate. \\ Testing Tonelli-Shanks with pair ($\alpha,\beta$) which yields square root at successive steps as -1, most of the time, illustrates the point very well. \\ In fact Tonelli-Shanks achieves optimum run-time or worst case run time depends upon pair ($\alpha,\beta$) i.e. it depends upon the value of non-residue provided as input . \\ \comment{ For certain non residues $ \beta$ , Tonelli-Shanks can do a better job , but proposed method proposes an algorithm which is $ \beta$ agnostic and on average is likely to do a better job.}
+It needs to go up the tree ( with current value of $t$) to the node where the $t^{2^i}\equiv 1$ , so that it can estimate the value of $\beta^{2^jd } $ by which current estimate needs to be further scaled up.} If you don't have to climb the tree , means you have already reached the estimate. \\ For certain non residues $ \beta$, Tonelli-Shanks can do a better job, but proposed method proposes an algorithm which is $ \beta$ agnostic and on average is likely to do a better job.
+In fact testing Tonelli-Shanks with pair ($\alpha,\beta$) when most of the time when square root of the node is -1, illustrates the point very well. \\ In fact Tonelli-Shanks achieves optimum run-time or worst case run time depending upon pair ($\alpha,\beta$) i.e. it depends upon the value of non-residue provided as input . \\